julianeon/julianeon/books.md

 ![slanted image of a dozen adjacent philip k dick book covers](pkd.jpg)

-I'm a big fan of Philip K. Dick and his books - Man In The High Castle and Ubik, especially.
+I'm a big fan of Philip K. Dick and his books - The Man In The High Castle and Ubik, especially.

 A close second would be The Best of Greg Egan (short stories).
 I also liked his novel Schild's Ladder.

-I like Neal Stephenson too: Snow Crash, Cryptonomicon.

 Two books that I love that I rarely see mentioned are Bodard's Obsidian & Blood series & Garfinkel's All Of An Instant.